-Join Jason C. Helmick for an in-depth discussion in this video Introducing PowerShell remoting, part of Up and Running with PowerShell 5.
+Join Jason C. Helmick for an in-depth discussion in this video Introducing PowerShell remoting, part of PowerShell 5 Essential Training.

 - PowerShell is only part of the solution to scaleable management and the problems that we run into when trying to manage in larger and larger scale.
 PowerShell takes care of all of our automation for us, we've got commandments, we can even use other technologies such as reaching in to WMI.
 We can even reach all the way into the .net framework to build solutions to problems that we have.
 But one of the other issues that we face in management is being able to get to multiple machines fast.

 And this has always been a challenge in Microsoft environments.
 Let me give you an example.
 I'm just going to open up Server Manager and I'm going to open up an old-fashioned tool, and, yes, it's an old-fashioned tool: Active Directory Users and Computers.
 This will let you connect to a computer.
 It will let you do something.
 Then you can connect to a different computer, of course, this takes you to your domain controller.
 It uses dcom and it uses RPC, remote procedure calls.
 This is the old way of connecting to machines and it's been built in for a long time.

 It creates an issue for us though.
 I'm going to go ahead and close this and show you, see, what happens is, is this is a very old protocol, very old way of doing things, and because of that there have been some security issues, it's slow and it does one thing at a time, it does it really well and then it moves on.
 So as this example here, where I'm going to have it go to four different machines and we're just going to grab the bit service.
 It's going to them one at a time.